-Every company should be operating an employee service award program, though the specifics depend on your mission and values.
+Every company should be operating an employee service and milestone award program, though the specifics depend on your mission and values.
 Your program should be strategic to drive behavior in your organization, align with your company objectives and allow for departmental flexibility and corporate oversight.
 When companies invest in employee years of service award programs, it has a positive effect not only on retention but also on engagement, culture and employee wellbeing.
 When years of service award programs were linked to organizational values—in other words, when they reinforced the outcomes and behaviors most associated with the company’s guiding beliefs—the programs were more likely to lead to a higher perceived return on investment among employees.

 If you don’t already have an employee service anniversary award program, consider adopting one.
 If you do, make sure it is aligned to the participants' personalized needs and reflects how much your company cares.